adamonelife/ccg-hr-dashboard/setup.md

   Free text, matching Indonesia's officially recognized categories is sensible (Islam, Kristen, Katolik, Hindu, Buddha, Konghucu) but not enforced by the code.
-- `role`: one of `Employee`, `Team Lead`, `Main Lead`, `HR`, `Finance`, `Director`, `Administrator` — groundwork for permissions.
-Only Adam has an actual login today, so this doesn't gate anything yet, but the field should be filled in as employees are added so it's ready when multi-user login arrives.
+- `permission_role`: one of `Employee`, `Team Lead`, `Main Lead`, `HR`, `Finance`, `Director`, `Administrator` — groundwork for permissions, not to be confused with `job_title`. `job_title` is the real business title (3D Artist, Producer, Head of Operations); `permission_role` is purely an access-control classification the app uses to gate sensitive routes (see `requireRole` in `lib/auth.mjs`).
+Only Adam has an actual login today, so it doesn't gate anything in practice yet, but the field should be filled in as employees are added so it's ready when multi-user login arrives.
-- `active`: `TRUE`/`FALSE` — soft delete flag so leaving employees stay in history instead of being removed.
+- `employment_status`: one of `Active`, `On Leave`, `Notice Period`, `Terminated`, `Resigned`.
+This is the single source of truth for whether someone shows up in the default Directory view — there's deliberately no separate `active` flag, since a second field that can silently contradict this one is worse than one field doing the job.
+There's also no `Probation` status: probation is already tracked via `probation_end_date` (today's date vs. that value tells you if someone's on probation), so a separate status value would just be duplicating it. `Terminated`/ `Resigned` are excluded by default; everything else counts as active.
+- `employment_type` (Full-time/Part-time/Contractor/Freelance/Intern) and
+  `employment_status` are deliberately separate fields, not redundant with each other — one is the nature of the arrangement, the other is where that arrangement currently stands (e.g. a Contractor can be Active or Terminated same as a Full-time employee).
 - `bonus_eligible`: `TRUE`/`FALSE`.
 - Dates: use `YYYY-MM-DD` consistently.